prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 - PNR interactive flow tutorial of what this project does and who it's for
 - [LAB - DAY 5](https://github.com/prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/edit/main/README.md#day-5)

-# Inception of open-source EDA, OpenLANE and Sky130 PDK
+# DAY 1- Inception of open-source EDA, OpenLANE and Sky130 PDK

 ## Introduction To RTL to GDSII Flow
 RTL to GDSII flow refers to the all the steps involved in converting a logical Register Transfer Level(RTL) Design to a fabrication ready GDSII format.
 GDSII is a database file format which is an industry standard for data exchange of IC layout artwork.
 The RTL to GSDII flow consists of following steps: